 It is common for applicants to move up the waitlist throughout the spring and summer.
 If you have already enrolled at a school, and you are offered a space at a different school, you may choose to withdraw from the first school and enroll at the second.
 Please contact the school from which you are withdrawing so that they can offer your space to another student.

-If you were matched with a school through the lottery, you must accept your space by May 1, 2014.
+If you were matched with a school through Round 1 of the lottery, you must accept your space by May 1, 2014.
 Accepting your space requires submitting required enrollment forms and proving DC residency.
 Note: Schools have different enrollment requirements.

 If your child currently attends a different public charter school or an out-of-boundary DCPS school, you will be asked to acknowledge that you are giving up your right to re-enroll in that school.
 (However, your child will always be able to enroll in his or her in-boundary school.)